n., plural: animal cells

 A typical structure of an animal cell includes organelles, cytoplasmic structures, cytosol, and cell membrane.
 Organelles are membrane-bound structures inside the cell and each of them has a distinctive role.
 Cytoplasmic structures are structures in the cytoplasm that are not bounded by membranes and yet have a crucial role in certain cellular activities.
 The cytosol is the fluid component of the cytoplasm.
 It is where a wide variety of cellular processes take place, e.g. cell division.

 The cell membrane of an animal cell is a lipid bilayer with embedded proteins.
 The structural organization of the cell membrane permits selective permeability.
 Not all substances will be able to enter the cell.
 Small non-polar molecules may pass through with relative ease.
 However, polar molecules cannot and as such would require transporters such as membrane proteins.
 The cell membrane is the only structure that surrounds an animal cell.
-In spite of the lack of cell wall, the cell membrane of the animal cell contains cholesterol that provides structural integrity and support.
+In spite of the lack of a cell wall, the cell membrane of the animal cell contains cholesterol that provides structural integrity and support.
 Furthermore, the presence of cholesterol and the lack of cell walls in animal cells make them fluid rather than rigid, and therefore, render them the capability of movement.

 The nucleus is the most prominent organelle in an animal cell.
 It contains chromosomes, nucleolus, nuclear bodies, and nucleosol.
 It is surrounded by a nuclear envelope (also called nuclear membrane) that is perforated with nuclear pores.
 Since it contains most of the genetic material of an animal, it is regarded as the control center of the cell, regulating most of the cell’s activities such as metabolism, growth, and reproduction.
 It does so by regulating gene expression.